Bityta/task-tracker-scheduler/README.md

 ## Getting Started

+Before running the task-tracker-scheduler microservice, ensure that the task-email-sender microservice is running, as it is required for proper functionality.

 To run the application locally using Docker Compose, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd task-tracker-scheduler`
+3. Configure your desired profile by uncommenting the corresponding section in the application.yml file.
-3. Build the Docker image: `docker-compose build`
+4. Build the Docker image: `docker-compose build`
-4. Run the Docker container: `docker-compose up`
+5. Run the Docker container: `docker-compose up`

 This will build the Docker image for the application and start the container.
-Ensure you have RabbitMQ installed and running locally or configure the application to connect to your RabbitMQ instance within the Docker Compose file.
-Ensure you have PostgreSQL installed and running locally or adjust the database configuration accordingly.

 Once the container is up and running, the application will be accessible at `http://localhost:8083`.